SSC CHSL Selection Process 2021 - Check the complete CHSL recruitment process here

-SSC CHSL Selection Process 2021 - The Staff Selection Commission (SSC) prescribes the SSC CHSL selection process 2021 in the official SSC CHSL notification.
-The SSC Combined Higher Secondary Level 2021 selection process has three tiers - tier 1-(objective type), tier 2 (descriptive type) and tier 3 (skill/ typing test).
-Candidates need to clear the SSC CHSL cutoff 2021 marks of all the three tiers to qualify the SSC CHSL exam.
-SSC CHSL tier 1 and 3 are computer based tests, whereas tier 2 is a pen and paper based test.
-There is negative marking for SSC CHSL tier 1 exam as objective type questions are asked at this level.
-SSC CHSL 2021 tier 1 exam is scheduled to be held from April 12 to 27, 2021.
+SSC CHSL tier 1 and 2 are computer-based tests.
+There is a negative marking for the SSC CHSL tier 1 exam as objective-type questions are asked at this level.
 On clearing the SSC CHSL tier 1 of the recruitment process candidates will be eligible to appear for SSC CHSL tier 2.
-To know more about the SSC CHSL selection process 2021 in the full article below.
+To know more about the SSC CHSL exam process 2025 in the full article below.

 Exam name | SSC Combined Higher Secondary Level examination |